danielrfry/notesalad-editor/README.md

 npm run build
 ```

-The build output is placed in the `build` subdirectory.
+The build output is placed in the `dist` subdirectory.

 ## Using with sequencers